causes/spacecats/README.md

 the attributes of any one galaxy strongly affect the ability for a cat to survive there.
-Luckily for you, modern data transfer and cloning techniques allow you to spawn a particular cat in a particular galaxy and get a report back of how wll it fared.
+Luckily for you, modern data transfer and cloning techniques allow you to spawn a particular cat in a particular galaxy and get a report back of how well it fared.

 Using these amazing technologies, you are to report back on the optimal cat you can produce in each galaxy.
 Delivery your report to spacecats@causes.com,